Who Is My Student Loan Servicer?

 What is a student loan servicer?

-Your student loan servicer will send you a monthly student loan bill, calculate your student loan payments, and can help you enroll in an income-driven repayment plan, for example.
+Your servicer will send you a monthly student loan bill, calculate your student loan payments, and can help you enroll in an income-driven repayment plan, for example.

-To find out who’s your student loan servicer, it depends whether you have federal student loans or private student loans.
+To find out who’s your servicer, it depends whether you have federal student loans or private student loans.